 Waste is stored in a reinforced concrete vault with internal dimensions 14.75x4.75x3 m (volume 200 m3).
 The vault was only partially filled with waste during operation (about 60% of the volume).
 The waste was inter-layered with concrete.
 Sealed sources are stored in stainless steel containers.
-At the time of closure the residual volume was filled with concrete and sand.
+At the time of closure, the residual volume was filled with concrete and sand.
 In 2004-2006 the Maišiagala storage was essentially upgraded by installing new radiological and physical protection barriers.
-The post closure surveillance license was obtained in 2006.
+RATA received the license in 2006, which was updated in 2016 as "License for the operation of the Maišiagala radioactive waste storage facility".